uhuru-rawlings/github_api/README.md

     3. Angular Cli
 #### Seting up new project
  To set up angular project you will need to run. <strong>ng new projectname</strong> This will generate the necesary files required to run angular project.
+ You will need to create your own components and you can do that by running <strong>ng g c component_name</strong>